-In apps that contain multiple screens, you will find an item called the Vertical Scroll Bar.
+In apps that contain multiple screens, you might find an item called the Vertical Scroll Bar.
 This allows you to move through the items in the screen very quickly.
 The Vertical Scroll Bar runs all the way down the right edge of the screen.
-When you touch it, VoiceOver says, "vertical scroll bar", followed by the number of pages in the apps screen.
+When you touch it, Voiceover announces, "vertical scroll bar", followed by the number of pages in the screen.
 VoiceOver then says how far through the pages you are, as a percentage.
-Finally, VoiceOver says "Swipe up or down with one finger to adjust the value".
+Finally, VoiceOver announces "adjustable, swipe up or down with one finger to adjust the value".